 By now you are probably all thinking “but how does the clownfish put up with the anemone sting ?”.
 Well a lot of anemone fish species are born with a mucus coat over their skin which is much thicker than normal, this mucus layer is thick enough to protect them from the anemones stings.
 Other species have to acquire their protection, this means that they have to brave the sting rub themselves up against the anemones tentacles.
 This transfers the anemones mucus and chemical signatures into the fish’s own mucus layer and it eventually builds up enough protection to be immune to the sting.
 Even species born with the thick protective layer rub themselves against their anemones tentacles.
 It is thought that they do this because the chemical substances the fish get on their skin from the anemone eventually build up to the point where the anemone recognises the fish as part of its own body and no longer triggers its stinging cells.

-The anemone fish in the Whitsundays are some of our favourite little fishy mates at Wings Whitsunday Adventures.
+The anemone fish in the Whitsundays are some of our favourite little fishy mates at Wings Sailing Charters Whitsundays.
 We love them so much that our crew have memorised where the little guys and their anemones have set up their home on the reef.
-Now we can visit them all the time and take our guest over to introduce themselves to some of the most famous faces on the reef.
+We visit them all the time when we snorkel in the Great Barrier Reef and the Whitsundays Islands and we take our guest over to introduce themselves to some of the most famous faces on the reef.
 But remember not to get too close, remember the part about the dominant female fish being the most aggressive, well she is pretty fearless in the face of those much larger than her too and if she decides you are too close she might start swimming out at you to scare you off.
 And we think it's best to act scared and swim away just so you don't hurt her ego, she's a big tough fish on the inside after all.

 Book a sailing private charter in the Whitsundays Islands today!